 A Gem monster lurking on Mask Island.

-- Invisibility: Completely invisible except for its gem.
+- Invisibility: It's completely invisible except for its gem.

-- Killer Gorilla: Its silhouette that can be seen once it gets some mud on it resembles one, with its human-like face, large arms that are used in walking, and hunched back.
+- Killer Gorilla: Its silhouette that can be seen once it gets some mud on it resembles a big gorilla, with its human-like face, large arms that are used in walking, and hunched back.

-- See the Invisible: It becomes visible once its face is covered in mud.
+- See the Invisible: It becomes visible once its body gets covered in mud.

-- Stealth Expert: Being invisible helps.
-The Crystal Gems assumed it had escaped from Mask Island.
+- Stealth Expert: It's able to be stealthier than most corrupted Gems because its invisible.
+The Crystal Gems assumed it had escaped from Mask Island because of it.